pyca/cryptography/docs/hazmat/primitives/cryptographic-hashes.rst

     digest length.
 The security of the hash, however, does not exceed 128 bits regardless of output length.

     :param int digest_size: The length of output desired.
+Must be greater than zero.

+    :raises ValueError: If the ``digest_size`` is invalid.

 .. class:: SHAKE256(digest_size)